 Applicants must provide fingerprints in order for the Board to conduct a state and federal criminal records check.
 All fingerprints are processed through the Oregon State Police (OSP) and the Federal Bureau of Investigation (FBI).
-Fingerprints must be submitted on form FD-258, which will be mailed to applicants upon receipt of application, or can be obtained from local law enforcement offices.
 For more information, visit the Fingerprint Requirements

 Medical Practice Act Open-Book Examination: